LIGHTHOUSE STUDY

 VERIFIED DETECTION RATE

-Detection of distant metastatic disease impacts risk
+Detection of distant metastatic disease impacts risk assessment and treatment planning3

 Icon of 9 black stick figures and 1 red stick figure